abdelghafourbarane/fylo-dark-theme-landing-page/README.md

 - [stackoverflow](https://www.stackoverflow.com) - This helped me for bug fixing.
 - [flaticon](https://www.flaticon.com) - This website provide useful icon in svg and png format , I used it to download the menu and close icon.
-- [css-tricks](https://www.css-tricks.com) - This website contains plenty of articles that let you understand more css concepts , I used it to know how to change the color of an svg image.

 ## Author